Ees Not for You!

 But don’t so rashly throw out the very thing that has made your calls to Christian localism possible in the first place.
 After all, if not for the radical, adventurous missionaries of the past, there would be no Christian West to try to save or recover.
 As our Central Asian locals say, “Don’t cast stones into the spring from which you drink.”
 A little bit of historic self-awareness would serve the new Christian localists well.ย Pioneer missionaries are, in fact, those who take the beachheads that one day lead to the establishment of a healthy Christian localism in those contexts.

-If you’ve never read Zwemer’s address, The Glory of the Impossible, it really is a stirring challenge from a very different era.
+If you’ve never read Zwemer’s address, The Glory of the Impossible, it’s a stirring challenge from a very different era.
 It’s worth reading the whole thing, but here is an excerpt as well:

 The unoccupied fields, therefore, are a challenge to all whose lives are unoccupied by that which is highest and best; whose lives are occupied only with the weak things or the base things that do not count.
 There are eyes that have never been illumined by a great vision, minds that have never been gripped by an unselfish thought, hearts that have never thrilled with passion for another’s wrong, and hands that have never grown weary or strong in lifting a great burden.
 To such the knowledge of these Christless millions in lands yet unoccupied should come like a new call from Macedonia, and a startling vision of God’s will for them.
 As Bishop Brent remarks, “We never know what measure of moral capacity is at our disposal until we try to express it in action.
 An adventure of some proportions is not uncommonly all that a young man needs to determine and fix his manhood’s powers.”
 Is there a more heroic test for the powers of manhood than pioneer work in the mission field?
 Here is opportunity for those who at home may never find elbow-room for their latent capacities, who may never find adequate scope elsewhere for all the powers of their minds and their souls.
 There are hundreds of Christian college men who expect to spend life in practicing law or in some trade for a livelihood, yet who have strength and talent enough to enter these unoccupied fields.
 There are young doctors who might gather around them in some new mission station thousands of those who “suffer the horrors of heathenism and Islam,” and lift their burden of pain, but who now confine their efforts to some “pent-up Utica” where the healing art is subject to the law of competition and is measured too often merely in terms of a cash-book and ledger.
 They are making a living; they might be making a life.